DissBee/gamevault-lister-python/README.md

 # Config File Details
 A config json will be generated after you auth for the first time.
 It stores your server address, username, and chosen download directory.

-You will have to entire password each time.
+You will have to entire password each time, and it will time out after 5 min requiring a reauth

 # Security note
-Run at your own risk - I am not responsible for how this script handles your credentials - if you want a proper program check out Smoke-Launcher or the official GameVault client.
+Run at your own risk - I am not responsible for how this script handles your credentials.

+if you want a proper program check out Smoke-Launcher or the official GameVault client.